samhh/bukubrow-webext/README.md

 Installing the binary and registering it with your browser through the installation script is required to allow the browser extension to talk to Buku.

+Note that the binary must always remain in the same location in order for the browser to find it.
+If you move or delete the file you will need to install it / register it with the browser again.

 #### Step 2 - Installing the WebExtension

 Install the WebExtension from the relevant addon store.